 It’s only after snapping BILLIONS of images one-handed astride a horse that I’ve been able to master horse riding holiday photography.
-It’s undeniably hard to take focused, well-framed images when you’re riding a horse.
+It’s undeniably hard to take focused, well-framed images when you’re in the saddle.
 But it’s not impossible!

 Whichever type of camera you choose to use, the following information will help you capture exceptional photos, whether you’re new to the photography game or an old hat.

 - This may sound obvious, but make sure you stop your horse before framing the shot.
 This will increase your chances ten-fold of getting a shot that is in focus.
 If you have a horse that doesn’t want to be held back from the rest of the group, position yourself up the front so you have time to stop and frame the shot, rather than expecting your horse to stand still when the rest of the group are walking off.

 - When framing your shot, think in thirds.
 This is the golden rule of any well-framed image whether you’re shooting landscape or portrait.
 The image above wouldn’t have had the same drama if the elephant was framed in the centre of the shot, wouldn’t you agree?
 Here’s an example from Baroque Horse Magazine:

 - Another pointer on framing: make sure you have a subject or point of interest in the foreground of your shot to capture the eye of the viewer.
 A landscape that looks huge and magnificent to the eye has a frustrating way of looking flat and uninteresting to a camera lens, but having a clear subject goes a long way to rectifying the issue.